illdynamics/qonqrete/doc/TERMINOLOGY.md

 - **Caching Policy**: Configuration file (`caching_policy.yaml`) that defines Qontrabender behavior and modes.
 - **Fidelity Rules**: Configurable rules that determine whether a file gets full, skeleton, or omit treatment.
 - **Core Score**: A computed value (0.0-1.0) indicating how "core" a file is based on dependencies, symbols, and references.

+### Build Quality (v0.9.0)
+- **Universal File Rule**: The foundational rule for multi-cycle builds: if a file EXISTS, modify/extend it; if MISSING, create it.
+Prevents rebuild-from-scratch bugs.
+- **s00permode**: Nickname for the Universal File Rule approach that removes artificial "refinement modes".
+- **Golden Path Tests**: Inline code blocks in enhanced tasq.md that define what MUST work for each module.
+- **Batched Reviews**: InspeQtor groups multiple briqs into single API calls for massive cost savings.
+- **exeQ**: Per-briq execution summary written by ConstruQtor.
+- **reQap**: Review/recap summary written by InspeQtor.

 ### User Interaction
 - **gateQeeper**: The human user responsible for making decisions at the `CheQpoint`.